Coronavirus information for prospective students

 We are doing everything we can to limit any impact coronavirus may have on applicants to study at City, University of London.

-Yes, we will continue to give equal consideration to all applications regardless of where you are from or where you live.
+Yes, applications are still open – subject to availability of places – and we will continue to give equal consideration to all applicants regardless of where they are from or where they live.
 Please note there may be some impact on how quickly we are able to make decisions.

-We are not currently able to field phone calls from prospective students.
-We are encouraging all applicants to submit enquiries via our contact form.
+Due to our staff working remotely, we are not currently able to field phone calls from prospective students.
+We strongly encourage all current and future applicants to submit enquiries via our contact form.

 Please note that we are receiving a high volume of questions.
 We are doing our upmost to continue to resource admissions enquiries as best as we can and we will try to respond to as many as possible.

 We are pleased to confirm that the 2020/21 academic year will go ahead with Welcome Week starting on Monday 21st September and teaching for the majority of courses from Monday 28th September.

 Given the current situation, delivery of courses, support services and student experience will begin mainly online to comply with continuing social distancing requirements and Government advice.
 However, we plan to provide limited on-campus activity initially and then increase this as restrictions ease and it’s safe to do so.
 You can find further information about term dates, teaching and learning and safety measures on our University statement.

 Within the context of the current environment, Welcome Week is likely to be mainly online - more information will be shared over the summer to help applicants prepare for their studies with us.

 Significant work is underway to deliver the majority of teaching online for 2020/21 until we are able to resume our usual campus activities safely.
 We have a mix of arrangements and will maintain a flexible approach to adjust to the evolving situation.
 Read City’s statement for further information.